-It also makes sense to avoid overcrowding by limiting the number of players per side.
+It also makes sense to avoid overcrowding - usually by limiting the number of players per side.

-Health and safety in badminton also means protecting pedestrians or bystanders.
+Health and safety in badminton also means protecting nearby pedestrians or bystanders.
 They may get hurt if they are too close to the action.

 Make sure there is ample room inside all the pitch boundaries.
 That includes the safe movement of any badminton spectators.

-Remove any obstructions and potential hazards in badminton outdoor courts.
-These can include grit debris, loose stones, gravel, and standing water.
-Ensure there is proper lighting and adequate ventilation when competing indoors.
+Remove any obstructions and potential hazards in badminton courts that are outside.
+The hazards can include grit debris, loose stones, gravel, and standing water.

+You should make sure there is proper lighting and adequate ventilation when competing indoors.
 The net should be properly secured to prevent it from collapsing.
-All net poles should be free from sharp edges and not create any tripping hazards.
+The net poles should be free from sharp edges and not create any tripping hazards.

 Accidental bumps and racket swing collisions are commonplace for beginners.
 But, they are more likely to occur between teammates in badminton doubles rules games.

 The badminton safety checklist and fair sportsmanship is paramount for the sport.
 It is best achieved by adhering to the official rules and regulations.

 Wearing the proper footwear for running and indoor sports is crucial.
-In fact, it could be the most important of all badminton health and safety rules.
+In fact, it could well be the most important of all badminton health and safety rules.

 It is not common, but some players wear gloves.
 They feel it helps to prevent hand blisters caused when gripping the racket.